ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 ``ESGgrid_NY``: (Default: "")
    The number of cells in the meridional direction on the regional grid.

-``ESGgrid_PAZI``: (Default: "")
-   The rotational parameter for the "ESGgrid" (in degrees).

 ``ESGgrid_WIDE_HALO_WIDTH``: (Default: "")
    The width (in number of grid cells) of the :term:`halo` to add around the regional grid before shaving the halo down to the width(s) expected by the forecast model.
-The user need not specify this variable since it is set automatically in ``set_gridparams_ESGgrid.py``
+The user need not specify this variable since it is set automatically in ``set_gridparams_ESGgrid.py``.

 .. _WideHalo:

 .. note::
    A :term:`halo` is the strip of cells surrounding the regional grid; the halo is used to feed in the lateral boundary conditions to the grid.
 The forecast model requires **grid** files containing 3-cell- and 4-cell-wide halos and **orography** files with 0-cell- and 3-cell-wide halos.
 In order to generate grid and orography files with appropriately-sized halos, the grid and orography tasks create preliminary files with halos around the regional domain of width ``ESGgrid_WIDE_HALO_WIDTH`` cells.
 The files are then read in and "shaved" down to obtain grid files with 3-cell-wide and 4-cell-wide halos and orography files with 0-cell-wide and 3-cell-wide halos.
 The original halo that gets shaved down is referred to as the "wide" halo because it is wider than the 0-cell-wide, 3-cell-wide, and 4-cell-wide halos that users eventually end up with.
 Note that the grid and orography files with the wide halo are only needed as intermediates in generating the files with 0-cell-, 3-cell-, and 4-cell-wide halos; they are not needed by the forecast model.

+``ESGgrid_PAZI``: (Default: "")
+   The rotational parameter for the "ESGgrid" (in degrees).

 GFDLgrid Settings
 ---------------------